-Year and month in which data were collected: October 2011
+Year and month in which data were collected: October 2012

 Updated and readily available resources are important if students are to perform at their best in class.
 The State of California adopts textbooks that meet quality standards established by the State Board of Education.
 The Chico Unified School District selects textbooks and other instructional materials from these state adoptions.
-Subjects are reviewed on a seven-year cycle.
 All of the textbooks currently in use meet these standards.
 They were selected to match the needs of Chico students by a Task Force comprised of teachers and administrators and approved by the Board of Education.
 The CUSD convenes curricular task forces to review textbooks in core subject areas on the Kindergarten through 8th grade state adopted list concurrent with the adoption cycle.